Take Me to the Clouds Above

-"Take Me to the Clouds Above" is a song by British dance group LMC (credited as LMC vs U2).
-It peaked at number one on the UK Singles Chart for two weeks in February 2004.
-The song interpolates Whitney Houston's 1986 hit "How Will I Know" (using only the first four lines) and samples U2's 1987 hit "With or Without You".
+"Take Me to the Clouds Above" is a song by British dance group LMC, credited to "LMC vs U2".
+The song interpolates Whitney Houston's 1986 hit "How Will I Know" (using only the first four lines) and samples Irish rock band U2's 1987 hit "With or Without You" (hence the credit).
 The vocals in the song were performed by Rachel McFarlane.

+Released on 26 January 2004, "Take Me to the Clouds Above" peaked at number one on the UK Singles Chart for two weeks in February 2004.
+It became a worldwide hit as well, topping several dance charts and entering the top 20 in 10 other countries.
+In the United States, the song was a hit on dance radio, reaching number seven on the Billboard Dance Radio Airplay chart in May 2004.